Find Affordable College Courses

 Women make up 50% of the history majors at the school.

-A rank of #4 on this year’s list means Florida International University is a great place for history students working on their doctor’s degree.
-Located in the large suburb of Miami, FIU is a public school with a fairly large student population.
+The in-demand doctor’s degree programs at Florida International University helped the school earn the #4 place on this year’s ranking of the most popular history schools in Florida.
+Located in the suburb of Miami, FIU is a public school with a fairly large student population.

 Best History Colleges in the Southeast Region